 KidsInclusive is one of twenty children's treatment centres in Ontario.
 It is an outpatient rehabilitation centre based within Kingston Health Sciences Centre, Hotel Dieu Site that provides multi-disciplinary assessment and treatment for children and adolescents with physical or neurological disabilities, infants and preschoolers at risk of developmental delay, and children with feeding difficulties.
 The emphasis at KidsInclusive is on parent education and liaison with those community agencies that are involved with the children and families on a regular basis.
+KidsInclusive also serves as an Autism Diagnostic Hub site for the Southeast region, and provides Ontario Autism Program funded core services, including parent-mediated early interventions, and Urgent Response Services.

-KidsInclusive currently has one psychologist.
-Psychological Services include: psychological assessments, assessments for eligibility for Developmental Services of Ontario (DSO), collaboration with the multidisciplinary team for treatment planning and consultation to clients, families, schools and community agencies related to the development of school program planning and managing behaviour problems.
+KidsInclusive currently has two psychologists.
+Dr. Wasson provides psychological Services including: psychological assessments, assessments for eligibility for Developmental Services of Ontario (DSO), collaboration with the multidisciplinary team for treatment planning and consultation to clients, families, schools and community agencies related to the development of school program planning and managing behaviour problems.
 KidsInclusive is organized into multi-disciplinary teams: Early Years, Bridges, School Age, Neuromuscular, and Paediatric Acquired Brain Injury.
 There are also a number of specialized clinics at KidsInclusive (First Step, Special Infant, Augmentative Communication Services, and Neuromuscular).
-Currently, Psychological Services are provided primarily to the Early Years, Bridges, School Age and Paediatric Acquired Brain Injury Teams.
+Currently, psychological services are provided primarily to the Early Years, Bridges, School Age and Paediatric Acquired Brain Injury Teams.
 However, clients from the other teams are referred for Psychological Services on occasion.